GomesBetaX/GomesBetaX/README.md

   <hr>
   <p>
 Hi there!
-I'm a 25-year-old Brazilian software developer, almost married and always passionate about programming. 🇧🇷 I hold a Bachelor's degree in System Development and I'm currently expanding my knowledge with an MBA focused on Dev Apps, CS50x from Harvard and a FullStack WebDev course on Udemy.
+I'm a 25-year-old Brazilian software developer and an English teacher, almost married and always passionate about programming. 🇧🇷
+I hold a Bachelor's degree in System Development and I'm currently expanding my knowledge with an MBA focused on Dev Apps, CS50x from Harvard and a FullStack WebDev course on Udemy.
 I'm open to new challenges and opportunities, so feel free to reach out if you have any part-time openings!</p>